Can You Freeze Grapes?

 - Grapes with seeds are less enjoyable frozen as the seeds become very hard.

-- Once thawed, grapes become mushy and are not pleasant to eat fresh.
+- Once thawed, grapes become mushy and are not pleasant to eat fresh, similar to thawed strawberries.

 - Frozen grapes can be a choking hazard for young children; cut in half for safety.